 Aside from Christmas markets, the locals also mark another special tradition for the holidays: the Street Lighting Ceremony in Puerta de Sol!

 Dreaming of a sunny Christmas?
 Cats Hostel Madrid are the perfect hosts!
 With an incredible interior, amazing bar, and delicious tapas, you’d be silly not to book your room here!

 5. Frankfurt, Germany

 Frankfurt is home to one of Germany’s oldest and biggest Christmas Markets.
-While the heart of the market is located in the Römerberg, Frankfurt’s Christmas Market stretches all the way from Hauptwache to Mainkai, offering its visitors a seemingly endless supply of glühwein, hot apple cider (a local favourite), sweet and salty treats and pastries, traditional lebkuchen, and so much more!
-Aside from the delicious drinks and food available at the market, you can also browse the many vendors selling handcrafted ornaments, traditional clothing, unique gifts, and many other goodies.
+While the heart of the market is located in the old town, it stretches all the way from Hauptwache to Mainkai.
+Visitors are spoiled with a seemingly endless supply of delicious treats, handmade crafts, and more.

 6. Prague, Czech Republic